- AWS Lambda offers Serverless computing

 - Lambda has a default safety throttle for number of concurrent executions per account per region

 - Lambda stores code in S3 and encrypts it at rest and performs additional integrity checks while the code is in use.

 - All calls made to AWS Lambda must complete execution within 300 seconds.
-The default timeout is 3 seconds, but you can set the timeout to any value between 1 and 300 seconds.
+Default timeout is 3 seconds.
+Timeout can be set the timeout to any value between 1 and 300 seconds.